Introverts aren’t all the same. They have different strengths and weaknesses.

 Just to recap, each introvert has one of the following extraverted gifts:

 - Extraverted Sensing (ISFP and ISTP)

 This extraverted gift is our auxiliary function, in other words, our second biggest strength.
-It is also our biggest area of growth, because as introverts, we tend to be more comfortable with and rely more on our introverted functions than the extraverted ones.
+It is also our biggest area of growth because as introverts, we tend to be more comfortable with and rely more on our introverted functions than the extroverted ones.

 Extraverted Thinking (Te)

 People approach them for solutions and sound advice.

 Introverts with extraverted thinking as their auxiliary function are intelligent.
 People come to me because I listen; people go to extraverted thinkers because they have the best solutions.
 My dad, whom I believe is an ISTJ, is someone I go to whenever I need help in investment, electronics and all the practical, hands-on kinds of stuff.
 For business strategy and advice, I usually approach my INTJ friend who is an entrepreneur.

 And it’s not that the other introverts aren’t as intelligent.
 It’s just that extraverted thinkers express their judgment and opinions more fluently and think more rationally than most.
 They love to give advice and share their knowledge.
 People trust them because they are logical, knowledgeable and know what works in the extroverted world.
 They are able to see potential obstacles in the outside world and make plans to avoid them.

 Extraverted thinkers base their decisions on what works.